alex-kadur/Sammlung_CS50X/README.md

 ---

 ## Content
-This repository currently holds `... scripts` written for *CS50-s-Introduction-to-Computer-Science*.
-I didn't finish the course yet, so content will be added regularly.
+This repository currently holds multiple scripts written for *CS50-s-Introduction-to-Computer-Science*.
+Since the course is still ongoing, content will be added regularly.
 The repository was mainly created for the purpose of showcasing my work and keeping it organized and accessible.

 ## Examples